 As a condition of admission, once you have indicated your acceptance of these terms, you will be taken to have agreed to pay your final account.
-If you have genuine concerns, or a bona fide dispute regarding the final account (for example you did not receive a service or an item listed) you agree to raise this with the hospital as soon as possible after receiving the account and to use your best efforts to resolve any dispute at the time of discharge or within 7 days of discharge.
+If you have genuine concerns, or a bona fide dispute regarding the final account (for example you did not receive a service or an item listed) you agree to raise this with the hospital/patient accounts department as soon as possible after receiving the account and to use your best efforts to resolve any dispute at the time of discharge or within 7 days of discharge.

 (c) You must pay the full amount or any outstanding balance if your insurer (or other payer) does not cover the cost of treatment

 If the rates charged by the Hospital are higher than the reimbursement paid by your health fund / insurance company / Medicare / Workers Compensation insurer (including cases where an early discharge from hospital may reduce the rebate the hospital receives from your health fund), you are responsible for paying the balance of the hospital’s rates.
 If for any reason health insurance benefits do not apply you must pay the charges that arise from your admission to the hospital.

 (d) You are responsible for accounts from other providers

 You are responsible for payment of other accounts you may receive, which may include accounts from: